mantisbt-plugins/EmailReporting/doc/README.bug_report_mail.txt

-Scheduling a job for bug_report_mail:
-After this, bug_report_mail can be used via scheduled job like this:
+Scheduling a job for bug_report_mail: bug_report_mail can be used via scheduled job like this:

 Linux or similar OS using Cron jobs:
 Via webserver (see settings because this is disabled by default, see plugin